Karli writes as a therapeutic outlet and with the hope that her articles will be useful to others who have suffered psychological abuse.

 It doesn't matter that your narcissistic ex never loved you.
 What does matter is that you are capable of loving another completely and unconditionally.
 You are able to feel joy when those you care about accomplish goals, get promotions, win marathons, and have other great things happen to them.
 Be thankful for this, and leave the psychopath to his or her own dysfunctional, delusional existence.

 4. Why Does S/He Seem So Happy With a New Love Interest?

 Either way, it is exactly how the disordered individual was with you in the beginning.
 And, just like with you, the other shoe will eventually drop; the devaluation will replace the idealization, leaving the current target wondering what he or she did to lose the adoration of the manipulator.
-So, whether or not the abusive personality is happy with their latest squeeze is irrelevant, because even if they are it will be fleeting.
+So, whether or not the abusive personality is happy with their latest target is irrelevant, because even if they are it will be fleeting.
 Just like it was with you.
 If you find yourself obsessing over such things, try to shift your thoughts to the fact that you are worthy of someone who is capable of respecting you and loving you consistently and unconditionally, and promise yourself you will refuse to accept anything less in the future.

 Try not to dwell on the negative, but don't kick yourself for wondering about it.
 Instead, try to shift your focus to something more helpful.
 For instance, how can you avoid getting into another toxic relationship?
 How can you learn to spot narcissists and other abusers?

 You can't change anyone else, especially psychopaths.
 However, you can change you.
 Essentially, you can change how you think and how you react.
 Learn to watch out for red flags, and you can establish strong personal boundaries.
 It won't be easy, but it will empower you.